- This event has passed.

 The groundbreaking discovery of the gene-editing tool known as CRISPR allows scientists to precisely, efficiently, and cheaply modify the human genome.
 This may provide us with the power to cure disease and to unlock the secrets of early human development.
 It might, in the future, allow us to modify humans in directions that we now only dream of, to make us smarter, stronger and better than healthy—giving us the power to control the direction of evolution.
 But who will benefit from this new power?
 Who will be left behind?
 How the human genome is modified affects all of humanity, present and future generations.
 How ought we to regulate this power?
 Who ought to regulate it?
 These and other questions will be the focus of a panel discussion with bioethicists Françoise Baylis, Julian Savulescu, and biochemist David Edgell.

-This event will be followed by a public lecture by Julian Savulescu, taking place on Thursday, March 15th at Western University.
+This event was followed by a public lecture on human bioenhancement.
 See Julian Savulescu: The Science and Ethics of Human Enhancement for full event details.

 - Françoise Baylis is a philosopher whose innovative work in bioethics, at the intersection of policy and practice, has stretched the very boundaries of the field.
 Baylis holds the Canada Research Chair in Bioethics and Philosophy.
 Her extensive publication record spans many topics, including research involving children, the role of bioethics consultants, women’s health, human embryo research, and novel genetic technologies.
 Her work challenges readers to think broadly and deeply about the direction of health, science and biotechnology.